ulldecorb/frontend-todo-react/README.md

 # Todo Fullstack

 ## Current
-This fullstack project is a TODO list with complete CRUD on React as Frontend framework and Node.js powered by Exppress on Backend.
+This fullstack project is a TODO list with complete CRUD on React as Frontend framework.

 ## Technologies applyed
 Project is created with:
-* React version: 11.2.7
+* React version: 17.0.2
-* Eslint version: 7.30.0
+* Eslint version: 7.32.0
 * Jest version: 5.14.1

 ## Setup / How to use?